 I came across a star motif knit into a pair of gorgeous hand spun mittens and wanted to use something similar in one of the little Knit for Kids sweaters that I was planning.
-A search around the internet resulted in this Spring Star pattern, found as part of a Wee Fair Isle Sweater Project.
+A search around the internet resulted in this Spring Star pattern, found as part of a Wee Fair Isle Sweater Project (which I can no longer find online as of 7 Oct 2017).

 It was meant to be done across a multiple of 26 stitches, but my pattern called for 69 stitches for the front and 69 for the back.
 Although you knitters most likely know all about this stuff, I was delighted when I figured out a way to repeat the motif and center it in the number of stitches I was allowed.